 So, then, if you can’t draw your own characters and backdrops, etc., how do you create something original?

 I pondered, and threw a few ideas against the wall.
-For instance, I thought about using original photography, and then even just simple animation effects, as can be achieved in something like PowerPoint.
+For instance, when it first came to figuring out how to illustrate without being skilled at drawing, I thought about using original photography, and then even just simple animation effects, as can be achieved in something like PowerPoint.

 Eventually, I went back to Canva, and started tinkering.